 Transfer from Ultimate Rewards or Amex Membership Rewards

 Like Delta, AirFrance/KLM FlyingBlue does not publish an award chart, but the lowest cost between the US and Hawaii seems to be 17,500 each way.
-That is going to be less than what Delta charges.
-The amount of miles charged by KLM does not seem to change if you have multiple segments.
-In other words, the price from DFW-KOA, which has a connection, is the same as the cost from LAX-KOA, which is a nonstop flight.
+The amount of miles required by KLM does not seem to change if you have multiple segments.
+In other words, the redemption price from DFW-KOA, which has a connection, is the same as the redemption cost from LAX-KOA, which is a nonstop flight.

 How to use Airfrance/KLM FlyingBlue miles to book Delta flights

 You can search for and book Delta operated flights to Hawaii online at Airfrance or KLM’s website.
 If you try to search on Delta.com, you may find that Delta has award tickets that do not show when you search on KLM/AirFrance Flying Blue.
 This is normal.
 Most programs make more tickets available for their own frequent flyer members (though they may require more miles than a saver ticket).

 Log into your FlyingBlue account, plug in your departure, destination, and dates, and search.
 If flights are available, the flight options and amount of miles will show.

 Once you have confirmed availability, you can transfer the appropriate amount of Ultimate Rewards or Membership Rewards and then book.

 4. Etihad Guest miles for American Airlines flights

 Transfer from American Express Membership Rewards